tfedoris/ActionRoguelike/README.md

 # Third-Person Action Game Demo
+A demonstration project created while taking the "Professional Game Development in C++ and Unreal Engine" course taught online by Tom Looman at Stanford University.

 ## Topics Learned and Exercised in this Project:
 - Unreal C++ (such as macros and 'unrealisms' not seen in regular C++)